 When performing a test or measurement, you happen to deal with many different readings.
 Newbies might find this quite challenging, especially if there’s no one to assist and help them.

-OL could be in a different meaning.
-But generally, it stands for open loop which is another way of saying there is inadequate amount of continuity.
-Though, it may also denote to over-limit for voltage and current measurements.
+“OL” could be of a different meaning.
+But generally, OL stands for “open loop,” which is another way of saying there is an inadequate amount of continuity.
+Though, it may also denote to “overloaded” or “over-limit” for voltage and current measurements.